 - Contact our Support team.

-- You will receive a response from Support when your account is all set up.
+- You will receive a response from Support when your account is all setup.

-MigrationWiz now supports read-only Application Permissions for Teams migrations, in addition to full-control permissions.
-This new app, with ReadOnly permissions, can only be used at the source to enhance security, and will not export document permissions.
-The destination permissions will always require FullControl permissions.
+App password usage, MFA/2FA, and ADFS are not supported for the migration admin account/service account being used by this endpoint.MigrationWiz now supports read-only Application Permissions for SharePoint and OneDrive migrations, introducing the UseApplicationPermission=1 option alongside FullControl permissions.
+This new read-only permission app can only be used at the source to enhance security, while destination permissions will always require FullControl access.

 These are the steps to enable permission level at the source only.
 This authentication process gives you control over who is entitled to use the source.